Hsamala/Prophet-APR-Tool-Docker-/README.md

 ## Build Process
 The build process for Prophet has been consolidated into `build_prophet.bash`, which performs the following:
+1. Run the docker file to create a image of Ubuntu 14.02 and GCC-4.8.0
+2. cd into prophet-test
+3. Run the bash file, build_prophet.bash

+## What the bash file does
 1. Installs and builds prerequisites (LLVM+CLANG==3.6.2)
    - Applies patches to these to modernize LLVM images for GNU Binutils version is >=2.25, assuming GCC 4.8 install path `/usr/lib/gcc/x86_64-linux-gnu/4.8/`
    - Any change to GCC installation or paths will need to amend prophet/llvm/patches.tgz content